 Membership Secretary: Karen Hill

 Karen was born and grew up in Malvern.
-She became interested in her family history after receiving a get well card from her Auntie Mabel when she was seriously ill aged 13.
+She became interested in her family history after receiving a get-well card from her Auntie Mabel when she was seriously ill aged 13.
 She asked how she was related and this started a lifetime interest in family history.
-During her late teens and 20's she used to go down to St Catherine's House in London to search BMD records and the Public Record Office to view the census returns.
-She went to college in Birmingham and taught there for five years before returning to Malvern when she married Phil.
+During her late teens & 20’s she went to St Catherine’s House in London, to search BMD records ,and the Public Record Office, to view the census returns.
+Karen’s mother did not know who her father was, but Mabel knew some details about him but never mentioned his name.
+Now, after 53 years of searching, she has discovered who her grandfather was through taking a DNA test.
+Karen went to college in Birmingham & taught there for five years before returning to Malvern when she married Phil.
 They have two married daughters and a son.
-When bringing up their children and childminding for others the family tree took a back seat except for adding close family BMD's.
-Seven years ago Karen decided it was time to get back to researching the family tree.
-For the last 35 years Karen and Phil have hosted overseas language students.
-Karen enjoys gardening and they now have a grandson and another grandchild on the way so the tree is growing!
+When bringing up their children & childminding for others, the family tree took a back seat except for adding close family BMD’s.
+Some years ago, Karen decided it was time to get back to researching the family tree & all those online records that are now available as well as having time to visit places connected to her family and that of husband, Phil.
+There are now two grandsons, so the tree is growing!

 Publicity Secretary: Ruth Casemore

-Ruth started to dabble in family history when her father died in 1990 but not seriously as she was working full time in events organising.
-When she moved to Worcester she joined Malvern Family History Society after attending one of Frank Townsend family history classes at Worcester Technical College in 2002.
-She was unaware of any family connection with the Worcester area until discovering that her husband's great, grand father had moved his family from Warwickshire to Barbourne, Worcester, just half a mile from where she now lives!
-She was hooked.
-Ruth enjoys yoga, RSV volunteering, gardening which includes growing her own vegetables, and folk music.
-For a nights entertainment she often visits Huntington Hall in Worcester.
-Ruth has edited the Society's journal, Tree Tappers since the beginning of 2005 and thoroughly enjoys it.
+Ruth started to dabble in family history when her father died in 1990, though not seriously as she was working full time as an events organiser.
+When she moved to Worcester in 2001, she joined Malvern Family History Society after attending one of Frank Townsend's family history classes at Worcester Technical College.
+She was unaware of any family connection with the Worcester area until discovering that her husband's great grandfather had moved his family from Warwickshire to Barbourne, Worcester, just half a mile from where she lived at the time!
+Following a move to Warwickshire in 2021, she continues to be a member and still enjoys editing the Society's journal, Tree Tappers which she has produced since 2005.

 Webmaster: Catherine Banks